-This week's featured film is Powidoki, the last work of legendary Polish director Andrzej Wajda.
+This week's featured film is Silence, the latest work of legendary director Martin Scorsese.

-To get to know the film better, read this article by Peter Caranicas on the Variety website.
+To get to know the film better, read Mark Kermode's review on the Guardian website.

-To get a better insight into the movie, read Wendy Ide's review on the Guardian website here.
+To get a better insight into the movie, check out Benjamin Lee's article on the Guardian website here.